noflcl/dashdroid/README.md

 ## Install

-Only tested on Linux `X11`.
-The only command I see failing on Mac or Windows is when calling remote display commands I'm using `wmctrl` to query window titles and raise a window alert rather than spawning a new window if a remote display window is already active for that device.
+Only tested on Linux `X11` currently Wayland support close behind.
+The only command I see failing on local Mac or Windows installs is when calling remote display commands.
+I'm currently using `wmctrl` to query window titles and raise an alert rather than spawning a new window if a remote display for that device is active already.

 ### Dependencies
 If you are running locally without Docker or MicroVM you must install the following dependencies: